dylan-green/drumbot/README.md

 The [WebAudio page on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is a good place to start learning about the WebAudio API.

-## Ideas to try
+## Future Tasks

-Here are a few ideas for you to try:
+Here are a few ideas to extend the drumbot.

 #### Change the sounds